smilevo/smilevo.github.io/content/authors/arpita-kale/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- MSc Students
+- Alumni
 ---

 Detail oriented and performance focused professional interested in seeking a challenging role as a Software Developer, Java Developer, Full Stack Developer or Front End Developer to fully utilize knowledge and skills in software development life cycle honed from solid educational background and hands-on experience